com4/poor-richards-settings/README.md

 ## Upgrading
 You'll have to manually make your changes if you copy/pasted into your application.
-Use `git diff` or Github to diff the you're currently on version with the latest version.
+Use `git diff` or Github to diff the version you're currently on with the target or latest version.
 The functions should be replaceable and changes to the Settings class minimal.
 PSRF uses semantic versioning so backward incompatible changes will be noted with a new major version number.